OCHA-DAP/hdx-python-utilities/documentation/index.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 4.1.0, save_hxlated_output and Download.hxl_row removed.
+Parameter use_hxl removed
+from all calls in Download and Retrieve.

 From 4.0.4, get_filename_from_url, get_filename_extension_from_url, get_path_for_url,
 get_url_for_get, get_url_params_for_post moved to module url